slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 It is easy enough to centralize your code (in classes, objects, methods, functions etc.) and reuse it but is that _really_ the essence of DRY?

-Building upon the basis of [KISS](#KISS) it is easy to understand that to keep our projects simple it helps to keep them small (or at least not ...)
+Building upon the basis of [KISS](#KISS), it is easy to understand that to keep our projects simple, it helps to keep them small (or at least not ...)
 DRY is more of a mindset than a precise set of rule.
 It is easy to isolate it at the low level.
 We call all recognize a simple pattern when it happens in a piece of code (method) or across a couple of pieces of code.
 ##
 ## Making Methods